If you think back to part one, you'll remember that, broadly speaking, the purpose of a lead magnet is to:

 There are lots of email marketing systems out there and you've probably heard of some of the big ones like MailChimp or Constant Contact.
 But the one I use myself and which I recommend to my clients is called ActiveCampaign.

 I like ActiveCampaign because it's a very flexible and powerful system which allows you to do everything from sending simple one-off emails to your entire list, through to creating automated flows where someone will receive a sequence of emails over a period of time and where their route through the flow can change based on actions they've taken in the past.
+If you want to know more, check out my full review of ActiveCampaign.

 It's generally agreed that before someone is ready to buy from you they will need to have been "touched" multiple times by your business.
 A touch can be anything from visiting your website through to meeting you at a networking event, getting an email from you, or hearing your company mentioned on the local radio station.